-The Sanders Prize in Philosophy of Religion is administered by Jonathan Kvanvig.
-Jonathan Kvanvig is Distinguished Professor of Philosophy at Baylor University and editor of Oxford Studies in Philosophy of Religion.
+The Sanders Prize in Philosophy of Religion is administered by Dean Zimmerman.
+Dean Zimmerman is Professor of Philosophy at Rutgers University and co-editor of Oxford Studies in Philosophy of Religion.

 Current Competition Details